-The first attempt to regulate the accounting rules of banking firms dates back to 1975 with Decree n.137 (although it only applied to the income statement).
-The balance sheet of the banking firms remained without a specific regulation65.
-The layout of the profit and loss account introduced by D.P.R. n.137 of 1975 represented a basic milestone in the regulation of banking reports both because for the first time it was designed with a structured layout and not just as a list of accounting items related to the activities of banking firms.
+The first attempt to regulate the accounting rules of banking firms dates back to 1975 with Decree no. 137 (although it only applied to the income statement).
+The balance sheet of banking firms remained without a specific regulation.65 The layout of the profit and loss account introduced by D.P.R. no. 137 of 1975 represented a basic milestone in the regulation of banking reports because for the first time it was designed with a structured layout and not just as a list of accounting items related to the activities of banking firms.

-In Italy, credit and financial institutions continued to draw up their accounts according to the special rules contained in Decree n.
-137 of 1975 and those established by Italian Civil Code until the approval of the Legislative Decree 87/1992 (27/1/1992) which, implementing Directive 86/635/ECC, regulated the annual report of banks and financial institutions for the first time.
+In Italy, credit and financial institutions continued to draw up their accounts according to the special rules contained in Decree no. 137 of 1975 and those established by Italian Civil Code until the approval of legislative Decree no. 87/1992 (27/1/1992), implementing Directive 86/635/EC, which regulated the annual report of banks and financial institutions for the first time.

-The coordination of national provisions concerning annual accounts and reports presentation, and the valuation methods used to draw up such accounts, was considered necessary at the European level to establish the minimum equivalent legal requirements as regards the extent of financial information which had to be made available to the public by companies.
+Coordination of national provisions concerning annual accounts and reports and the valuation methods used to draw up such accounts was considered necessary at European level to establish the minimum equivalent legal requirements as regards the extent of financial information which had to be made available to the public by companies.

-Given the heterogeneous structure and content of the balance sheet of credit institutions in each Member State, Directive 86/635/ECC prescribed the same layout and terminology for the report of all credit institutions within the Community.
-The balance sheet of the credit institutions had to be drawn up exclusively in a horizontal format, with assets listed on the right side and capital and liabilities shown on the left.
+Given the heterogeneous structure and content of the balance sheet of credit institutions in each Member State, Directive 86/635/EC prescribed the same layout and terminology for the report of all credit institutions within the Community.
+The balance sheet of credit institutions had to be drawn up exclusively in a horizontal format, with assets listed on the right side and capital and liabilities shown on the left.
 Sixteen entries for assets and fourteen for liabilities were listed.
-In addition, two off-balance sheet items were also detailed. (table 11.1.).
+In addition, two off-balance-sheet items were also detailed (Table 11.1.).66 The profit and loss account was organised to include a small number of items and the introduction of the distinction between ordinary and extraordinary items aimed to facilitate the analysis of the different areas contributing to the economic performance of the firm (Table 11.2.).

-The profit and loss account was organised to include a small number of items and the introduction of the distinction between ordinary and extraordinary items aimed to facilitate the analysis of the different areas contributing to the economic performance of the firm (table 11.2.).
+The provisions established by Legislative Decree no. 87/1992 were applied for the first time to the financial statements of credit institutions for the period ending 31st December 1993.67

-The provisions established by Legislative Decree 87/1992 were applied for the first time to the financial statements of credit institutions for the period ending 31st December 199367.
-They were applied to: a) banks, as defined by article 10 of Italian Banking Law; b) asset management companies as defined by law 77/83 (23/3/1983); c) parent financial companies of banking groups entered in a register kept by the Bank of Italy; d) Italian Investment Companies (SIM) defined by law 2/1991 (1/1/1991); e) subjects operating in the financial sector as defined in Title V of the Italian Banking Act issued according to art.25 (2), law 142/92 (19/2/1992), and also for firms engaged in other financial activities as indicated by art.
+They were applied to: a) banks, as defined by article 10 of Italian Banking Law; b) asset management companies as defined by law no. 77/83 (23/3/1983); c) parent financial companies of banking groups entered in a register kept by the Bank of Italy; d) Italian Investment Companies (SIM) defined by law no. 2/1991 (1/1/1991); e) subjects operating in the financial sector as defined in Title V of the Italian Banking Act issued according to art.25 (2), law no. 142/92 (19/2/1992), and also firms engaged in other financial activities as indicated by art.
 59 (1), letter b) of the Italian Banking Act.

-As formerly established at the Community level68, Legislative Decree 87/92 also stated that annual accounts and consolidated accounts should be comprised of the balance sheet, profit and loss account, and notes to the financial statements69.
-Moreover, the annual and consolidated accounts had to be drawn up clearly, and had to give a true and fair view of the company's assets, liabilities, financial position, and profit or loss70.
-Where the information provided in compliance with Legislative Decree 87/92 is not be sufficient to give a true and fair view, additional information had to be given to this end in the note to the accounts71.
+As formerly established at Community level,68 Legislative Decree no. 87/92 also stated that annual accounts and consolidated accounts should be comprised of the balance sheet, profit and loss account, and notes to the financial statements.69 The annual and consolidated accounts had to be drawn up clearly, and had to give a true and fair view of the company's assets, liabilities, financial position, and profit or loss.70 Where the information provided in compliance with Legislative Decree no. 87/92 was not sufficient to give a true and fair view, additional information had to be given to this end in the note to the accounts.71